Code-Institute-Submissions/PaintPeruser/readme.md

 The option is also presented for their details to remain in their browser storage for ease of coming back to, or for future reference/orders.
 This can be cleared with the second 'reset' button.

-Finally there are contact details (which are presented in a closable modal window) and social media links for the customers persual.
+Finally there are contact details (which are presented in a closable modal window) and social media links for the customers perusal.

 ## Design Decisions